 - Omnicidal Maniac/Put Them All Out of My Misery: Once reaching the conclusion the world will never accept him, Zeref casually states he will wipe out humanity.

-- One-Man Army/Person of Mass Destruction: The most powerful wizard in history, bar none.
+- One-Man Army/Person of Mass Destruction: The most powerful mage in history, bar none.